CodeYourFuture/syllabus/docs/new-curriculum/js-core-1/week-1/notes.md

 ### Running scripts

 So far we’ve seen how expressions can be evaluated when using the NodeJS REPL.
-However, at some point, we need to write more complex programs that consist of many lines.
+The Node REPL is a very useful tool for evaluating expressions quickly.
+However, most of the time, we need to write more complex programs that consist of many lines.
 So we need to write our program in a file.
 Instead of using the Node REPL, we can use NodeJS to execute the instructions in a file.

 We can use the node command to run a JavaScript file.
 A JavaScript file ends with `.js` - this is known as the file extension.